Most of the links on this page lead to further explanation and supporting evidence.

-Rowan claims that he is very concerned with the high level of wind power in SA destabilising the grid.
-In a world that desperately needs to move away from fossil fuels and in an electorate that is leading the country in the development of renewable energy, Rowan, a Federal opposition back-bencher is so concerned about the stability of the state power grid – when there is no evidence of instability in that grid – that he makes a speech about it in Parliament!
-(I live in the same region as Rowan's electorate and as far as I can tell the power grid is quite stable.)
+Mr Ramsey claims that he is very concerned with the high level of wind power in SA destabilising the grid.
+In a world that desperately needs to move away from fossil fuels and in an electorate that is leading the country in the development of renewable energy, Mr Ramsey, a Federal opposition back-bencher is so concerned about the stability of the state power grid – when there is no evidence of instability in that grid – that he makes a speech about it in Parliament!
+(I live in the same region as Mr Ramsey's electorate and as far as I can tell the power grid is quite stable.)
 He should be intensely proud of the adoption of renewable energy in his electorate.
 He should be welcoming the economic development that it has brought with it.

 In his speech he implied that wind farms caused ill-health.
 There is no scientifically acceptable evidence that wind turbines cause sickness.

 He questioned the sustainability of the wind farms in Grey.
 The implication here is that he holds that the fossil-fuelled power stations in Grey are more sustainable than are the sustainable energy installations!
 What sort of Orwellian double think is this?
 There is no evidence at all that wind power is unsustainable, if it was we would see abandonment of wind power somewhere in the world; we are not seeing this in any country.
 I believe that wind energy is the fastest growing form of electricity generation world-wide; certainly it is the fastest growing form of sustainable energy.

 The graph on the right shows the generation from wind power in South Australia on the first four hours of 25th February 2012, the day before I wrote this.
 Quite obviously the electricity being supplied by the wind farms varies only slowly; where is the unreliability in this sort of power production?